-When you drive your car on a daily basis in Virginia, you probably don’t think too much about the possibility of getting into an auto accident.
+When you drive your car on a daily basis in Virginia, you probably don’t think too much about the possibility of getting into an auto accident or even an accident with a truck.
 However, even if you are a safe and responsible driver, the reality is that you face the risk of a crash every time you hit the road.
 In fact, on average, drivers are involved in at least three to four collisions over the course of their lives, according to Forbes.

 If you get into a crash, you should know what steps you will need to take, including reporting the accident to the police as well as to your own auto insurance company.
 As we explain below, in most accidents in Virginia, you need to report the accident immediately after it happens or as soon as reasonably possible.
 If you fail to report it, you could face serious legal consequences as well as major obstacles to recovering compensation for your injuries and losses.

 - 1 When Does Virginia Law Require You to Report a Crash to the Police?

 - 2 What Happens If You Don’t Report Your Accident to the Police?

 - 3 How Can You Get a Copy of the Police Crash Report?

 - 4 Should You Report Your Accident to Your Insurance Company?

 - 5 How Can an Experienced Virginia Car Accident Lawyer Help You?